 ► Slick polish aims to pep up Golf v8.0

-The new Volkswagen Golf Mk8 is waiting in the wings - and it's got a stiff mission statement as it bids to evolve the model's appeal in the face of increased competition from electric wannabes such as the all-singing-and-dancing ID 3 electric sibling.
+As for the Golf PHEV?
+The styling is pretty much as you'd expect, save for the charging point toward the front of the car.
+It's going to be an eye-catcher, but this time around, it has to be.
+The next Golf has got a stiff mission statement as it bids to evolve the model's appeal in the face of increased competition from electric wannabes such as the all-singing-and-dancing ID 3 electric sibling.

 VW Golf Mk8: what to expect

 The footprint of the new Golf is relatively unchanged, with a 2630mm wheelbase.
 That is stretched slightly with a 50mm growth spurt in the forthcoming Golf Estate, to free up more space for limbs and luggage.
 Our artist's impression above depicts the regular five-door hatchback, whose drag coefficient is said to be class-leading.

 The big engineering news is the adoption of mild hybrid tech across much of the range, which is underpinned by the latest MQB hardware.
 All base models will be front-wheel drive and there will be 24-volt and 48v mild and plug-in hybrids available: